AsaCooperStickland/Spike_And_Slab/README.md

 # Spike and Slab model

 Python code for my masters project.

+# Intro

 I've got a dataset of peptoids (a peptide mimicking molecule), and how effective they are against a range of different microbes.
 I'm using linear regression with sparsity-inducing priors (spike and slab ones to be precise) to figure out which features of the peptoids make them good drugs.
 We want to use information from the microbes where we have a lot of data to help prediction in microbes where we don't have much data.
 And we want an overall 'relevance score' for the features that's independent of a particular microbe.
 One way to get those things is to use 'Spike and slab' priors.

-A more technical/complete description can be found in these papers by Hernández-Lobato et. al, but I'll give a basic intro.
+A more technical/complete description can be found in [these](http://www.jmlr.org/papers/volume14/hernandez-lobato13a/hernandez-lobato13a.pdf)
+[papers](http://link.springer.com/article/10.1007/s10994-014-5475-7) by Hernández-Lobato et. al, but I'll give a basic intro.
 Let's start with linear regression:

 ![Five Adam runs](https://github.com/AsaCooperStickland/Spike_And_Slab/blob/master/figures/linreg.gif)